Price-Scout-Dev/Price-Scout/README.md

-ArmadilloArmadilloArmadillo Price Tracker:
+# ArmadilloArmadilloArmadillo Price Tracker:

-Google Shoppping Price Tracker-
+## Google Shoppping Price Tracker

 - A dashboard to track items from google shopping page and see when the price drops to purchase.

-Project Specifications:
+## Project Specifications:
 - Signup or login to user specific dashboard.
 - Search google shopping page for products.
 - View user specific dashboard to track products.